How can counseling help me?

 It is well established that the long-term solution to mental and emotional problems and the pain they cause cannot be solved solely by medication.
 Instead of just treating the symptom, counseling addresses the cause of distress and the behavior patterns that curb progress.
 You can best achieve sustainable growth and a greater sense of well-being with an integrative approach to wellness.
 Working with your medical doctor you can determine what's best for you, and in some cases a combination of medication and counseling is the right course of action.

-Charlotte Wellness Collaborative providers are in network with Blue Cross and Blue Shield.
-Please note, however, that we are not in-network with Blue Value and Blue Local plans.
-As a courtesy, we submit BCBS claims on behalf of our clients.
+Some Charlotte Wellness Collaborative providers are in network with Blue Cross and Blue Shield.
+Please check with your individual provider regarding their status.
+As a courtesy, we submit BCBS claims on behalf of our clients (if the provider is in network).
 For all other insurance, we provide a superbill for clients to submit for out of network benefits.

 To determine if you have mental health coverage through your insurance carrier, give them a call.
 Some helpful questions you can ask them: